stevenmirabito/nortel-switch-helper/README.md

 ## Installation
 Download [the latest release](https://github.com/stevenmirabito/nortel-switch-helper/releases) and install it by dragging and dropping it on the Chrome extensions page.
+To use it, simply navigate to the switch's web UI (192.168.1.132 if not configured otherwise) and click the extension's icon in the toolbar.

 ## Development
 Clone this repo, then use Bower to pull down a few dependencies: